 Tier 1 (Post-study work) - now closed to new applicants

 The Tier 1 (Post Study Work) route previously granted individuals, who had graduated from a UK university under Tier 4, two years of leave to remain with the ability to work without a sponsor.
 Individuals had to then transfer to another employment route on the points-based system before the two year visa expired if they wanted to continue to live and work in the UK, such as Tier 2.
-Where transferring from Tier 1 (post study work) to Tier 2, employers are not required to apply the resident labour market test and they are allowed to issue an Tier 2 certificate of sponsorship (CoS) from their unrestricted allocation.
+Where transferring from Tier 1 (post study work) to Tier 2, employers were not required to apply the resident labour market test and they were allowed to issue an Tier 2 CoS from their unrestricted allocation.

 Access more information on recruitment into medical or dental posts.

 Tier 1 (Exceptional Talent)

 This Tier 1 category is aimed at exceptionally talented migrants and is restricted to 1,000 visas per annum.
 It has been created to support the promotion of science, humanities, engineering or the arts.
 It is very unlikely that anyone seeking employment in the NHS will be eligible for one of these visas but further information can be found on the Home Office (UK Visas and Immigration) website.

 This category was introduced in April 2012 and is open to individuals who have been identified by UK universities to have developed world class innovative ideas or entrepreneurial skills.
 In this instance the university will be the sponsor.